rawstudio/rawstudio/README.md

 in a matter of a few hours.

 Rawstudio will convert your RAW files into JPEG, PNG or TIF images which you can then print or send to friends and clients.
-You can also upload photos directly to Picasa, Flickr and Facebook galleries.

 Rawstudio is intended as the first tool in your image processing chain.
 After you have made your overall image adjustments to your image, you can